YanaPalyvoda/kayak/README.md

  - Install the additional packages in your virtual environment:  pip install -r requirements.txt

- - Register at https://openweathermap.org/appid to to get a free api key
+ - Register at https://openweathermap.org/appid to get a free api key

  - Create a Mapbox access token and put it in the .mapbox_token file in your local folder to use plotly.express.scatter_mapbox

- - Create a AWS acces
+ - Create an AWS acces

  - Create in AWS RDS  a PostgresSQL  database